 5. La Laguna Negra (Soria)

 The Laguna Negra de Urbión is located within the mountain range of the same name.
 It sits at an altitude of 1,753m and is a glacial lagoon.
-Legend has it that the Black Lagoon has no bottom and that it communicates with the sea through its many caves and underground streams.
-It is also said that some kind of being lives right at the bottom and devours everything that falls into it.
+Legend has it that the Black Lagoon has no bottom and it communicates with the sea through its many caves.
+It is also said that some kind of being lives right at the bottom and devors everything that falls into it.

 6. Laguna de Fuente de Piedra (Málaga)

 7. Laguna de Torrevieja (Alicante)

-The Lagoon of Torrevieja forms part of the Natural Park of the Lagoons of La Mata and Torrevieja, which is situated in the Vega Baja area of the Alicante province.
-A haven for many different species of migratory birds, including flamingos, this lagoon is highlighted because of its peculiar pink colour, which are particularly striking during the summer.
-There are a number of reasons why the water looks pink — due to the species of algae and bacteria that are present and grow in the lake and the layer of clay that is found on the bottom.
+The Lagoon of Torrevieja forms part of the Natural Park of the Lagoons of La Mata and Torrevieja in Alicante.
+A haven for many different species of migratory birds, including flamingos, this lagoon has a peculiar pink color.
+There are a number of reasons why the water looks pink — due to the species of algae and bacteria in the lake and the layer of clay on the bottom.

 8. Lagunas de Ruidera (Ciudad Real and Albacete)

-There are 15 lakes that make up the group of the Ruidera lakes which are spread out along 15 kilometres of the Alto Guadiana Valley on the border of the provinces of Ciudad Real and Albacete.
-They also form part of the Lagunas de Ruidera Natural Park, which is home to a great number of different species of animals and plants.
-Visitors are particularly attracted to the waterfalls that are found on some of the lakes.
+There are 15 lakes that make up the group of the Ruidera lakes which are spread out along 15 kilometers of the Alto Guadiana Valley.
+They also form part of the Lagunas de Ruidera Natural Park, home to a great diversity of animals and plants.
+Visitors go to the waterfalls on some of the lakes.